 Additionally, state law requires coverage parity for telemedicine when given by an in-network provider who would be covered for in-person services.
 The law further requires a form of cost-sharing parity by prohibiting the costs that patients pay for telemedicine services from exceeding those applicable to in-person consultations.

-Massachusetts has robust antitrust laws that protect consumers from anticompetitive practices in health care.
-Statutes prohibit health insurance carriers from using most-favored nation, guaranteed participation, non-compete, all-or-nothing, and anti-tiering provisions in contracts with health care providers.
+Massachusetts has the most robust antitrust laws that protect consumers from anticompetitive practices in health care.
+Statutes prohibit health insurance carriers from using provision including most-favored nation, guaranteed participation, non-compete, all-or-nothing, anti-tiering/anti-steering, exclusive contracting, and gag clauses in contracts with healthcare providers.
 In merger review, the state requires notice prior to any merger or acquisition of hospitals or physician groups.
 Major antitrust cases in recent years demonstrate that the state practices strong antitrust enforcement, including the merger of Beth Israel Deaconess Medical Center-Lahey Health and multiple consolidation efforts involving Partners Healthcare.

 Massachusetts operates a state-based health insurance exchange under the Affordable Care Act named Health Connector.
 The state unsuccessfully applied for a federal 1332 innovation waiver in 2017, which the Centers for Medicare and Medicaid Services deemed incomplete.
 Various pieces of legislation introduced in recent years have also called for a public option health insurance plan or a single payer system, but neither of these proposals have passed yet.

 See below for an overview of existing Massachusetts state mandates.
 Click on citation tab for detailed information of specific statutes (click link to download statute text).

 2020 Legislative Session: 1/1/2020 - 1/5/2021 (2019-2020 term). *Current session bill updates are ongoing.
 Check back weekly for updates.